geekyclarkey/homeassistant/howto_guides/shelly_energy_monitoring/README.md

         unit_of_measurement: 'Euro'
 ```

-This next section will use the reading from the utility meter (see next step below) to create an entity showing you todays electricitc cost
+This next section will use the reading from the utility meter (see next step below) to create an entity showing you todays electricity cost
 still in the sensors section add the following:
 ```
 sensor: